 \section{Introduction}

 The famous Riemann Hypothesis is equivalent to the asymptotic formulas

-where $\Lambda(n)$ is the von Mangoldt function.
+where $\Lambda(n)$ denotes the von Mangoldt function.
 These imply that

 for $\frac{1}{2}+\varepsilon <\alpha \leqslant 1$.
-Clearly this shows that there is always a prime number in the short interval $[x-x^{\frac{1}{2}+\varepsilon},x]$.
+Clearly this shows that there is always a prime number in the short interval $(x-x^{\frac{1}{2}+\varepsilon},x]$.
 Unfortunately, we can't prove (2) unconditionally.
 Now the best unconditional result is due to Baker, Harman and Pintz.
 In \cite{BHP} they showed that $0.525 \leqslant \alpha \leqslant 1$ is admissible.
 But even we assume the Riemann Hypothesis, we can't extend the range $\frac{1}{2}+\varepsilon <\alpha \leqslant 1$ anymore.

 In 2004, under the assumption of the existence of exceptional Dirichlet characters, Friedlander and Iwaniec \cite{FI2004} first extended the range of $\alpha$ to some numbers below $\frac{1}{2}$.
 Actually they proved the following theorem: \begin{theorem} ([\cite{FI2004}, Theorem 1.1]).
-Let $\chi$ be the real primitive character of conductor D. Let $x \geqslant D^{r}$ with $r=18289$ and $\frac{39}{79} \leqslant \alpha \leqslant 1$.
-Then
+Let $\chi=\chi_{D}$ denotes the real primitive character of conductor D, $x \geqslant D^{r}$ with $r=18289$ and $\frac{39}{79} \leqslant \alpha \leqslant 1$.
+Then we have

 and

 where $L(s, \chi)$ is the Dirichlet L-function. \end{theorem} In fact, their result strongly depends on a deep result involving product of three Dirichlet $L$-series by themselves (\cite{FI2005}, with only classical Van der Corput method): \begin{theorem} ([\cite{FI2005}, Theorem 4.2]).
 Let $\chi_{j}\left(\bmod D_{j}\right)$ denote primitive characters and $D=D_{1} D_{2} D_{3}$.
 For any $x \geqslant 1$, we have